 Professor emeritus of computer science at one university and an associate professor of the same at another.
 Also a software consultant and a leader with experience in every phase of software product development and management.
 Visionary, thinker, founder, writer, speaker and mentor experienced in startups, mid-size, and large companies.
 As an early member and technical leader of an international industry consortium, helped to establish and standardize line-of-sight communication protocols between handheld mobile devices.
-Guided and managed development of system and application software for infrared and Bluetooth data communications including the infrared beaming capability for the original Palm Pilot and other mobile devices that ran PalmOS.
+Guided and managed development of system and application software for infrared and Bluetooth data communications including data beaming capability for early mobile handheld devices and other mobile devices that ran proprietary operating systems.

 Formal Education